How Can I Fund A Medical Negligence Claim

 Classification Of Medical Negligence Funding:

 Funding through legal aid has been restricted by the Government to only a handful of cases.
-In medical negligence claims, public funding through a legal aid agency is only available to birth injuries claims where there is a brain injury to the child (such as cerebral palsy) occurring within the 1st 8weeks of the child’s life.
+In medical negligence claims, public funding through a legal aid agency is only available to birth injuries claims where there is a brain injury to the child (such as cerebral palsy) occurring within the first 8 weeks of the child’s life.

 The Legal Aid Application Process